-A survey of the sociological literature on social movements.
-Addresses questions such as why people start, join and leave movements, along with movement strategies for attracting adherents and achieving social change.
-Social movements across the political spectrum and in various parts of the world are considered.
+Surveys the theoretical literature (collective behavior, identity politics, resource mobilization and new social movements) on social movement analysis within the context of studying specific social movements.
+Addresses questions such as why people start, join and leave movements, along with discussions of movement strategies for attracting adherents and for achieving social change.
+Movements across the political spectrum and throughout the globe are considered.
 Prerequisite: SOC 120.
 CD